wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 4.0.16 =
-- Bug fix: some fields would not validate if value was zero.
+- (25 Oct 2013) - Bug fix: some fields would not validate if value was zero.
+- Bug fix: tags for time field types were not working in the confirmation email or subject.
+- Bug fix: admin css improvements to avoid conflicting plugins.
 - Added ip_address as an available data send / export field.
+- Added setting to the Advanced tab to enable and HTML anchor tag on the form POST URL.
+- updated German (de_DE) translation.

 = 4.0.15 =
 - (12 Oct 2013) - allow HTML in "Your message has been sent, thank you." custom label.